 How will I look after surgery?

 The results of a brachioplasty can greatly improve one’s self-image.
 The arm lift will give you a significantly positive improvement in terms of your body’s proportions, but you will be having a visible scar.
 Drs.
 Hall and Wrye will do their best to minimize or hide its appearance.
 Many patients feel that the scar is a fair trade-off for having an improved look in terms of how their arms match their bodily proportions.
 Long-lasting and permanent results usually follow the brachioplasty, but you are advised to maintain a healthy lifestyle and a stable weight.
-Dr. Hall and Dr. Wrye are experts in arm lift surgery located in Reno, Nevada, call us now for free consultation.
+Dr. Hall and Dr. Wrye are experts in arm lift surgery located in Reno, Nevada, call us now for consultation.